 For the first two years, I practically wrote for free on Financial Samurai.
 Making money was not the focus and will likely never be the focus.
 Building a community and getting to know interesting folks is always going to be my #1 priority.

 Only after the second year did I pay more attention to monetization because I was itching to do something other than my day job.
 Two years after leaving and now 10+ years after starting this site, I can finally stop worrying about falling into the abyss.

-Financial Samurai in 2021 generates over 1.5 million organic pageviews a month.
+Financial Samurai today generates over 1.4 million organic pageviews a month.
 It is a labor of love and provides enough income for me to take are of my family in expensive San Francisco.
+The reason why I've been able to grow this site is due to my focus on the long-term.
+I've written 3X a week for 12+ years now!

 Build relationships with your clients over the long-term.
 Show them more value than you charge today.
 If you do, you'll win fans for life who will sing your praises to others.